top of page

 Out of habit.

-Half-true faith may feel harmless, but over time it leads people—especially kids—away from the life Jesus actually calls us into.
+Half-true faith may feel harmless and even fill seats, but over time it leads people, especially kids, away from Jesus and into shrinking churches.

 The Gospel according to Matthew records a sobering warning from Jesus:

 “Beware of false prophets, who come to you in sheep’s clothing but inwardly are ravenous wolves.”
-(Matthew 7:15)
+(Matthew 7:15, NIV)

-Jesus then drives the warning home later in the same sermon:
+Jesus then presses the warning even further later in the same sermon:

 These warnings aren’t aimed at careless people.

-They are aimed at sincere people like you and me who believed they were on the right road, but were quietly misled by the teaching they trusted.
+They are aimed at sincere people like you and me who believed we were on the right road, but were quietly misled by the teaching we trusted.

 Kids see this kind of bamboozlement a mile away.